 Move like a Quarterback.
 This is a super handy trick.
-If you hold the triggers and tap X you can dodge to either side when MULEs are chasing you for your cargo.
+You can dodge to either side when MULEs are chasing you for your cargo.
 Move like you’re running to the endzone!
 Jockey the MULEs and send them packing where possible by heading in the opposite direction.
 This is a great way to avoid the electric rods hurtling at you too.
 Jump or dodge to get out of the way as the game will slow time briefly if they arrive close to Sam, giving you a window of opportunity.
 Often it can be a solid tactic to dart straight to the protected postbox and hack it whilst they’re trying to find you.
 If you crack it before the rods start flying you can get out of there quickly with the mission complete.
 It’s even easier if you have a vehicle you can ride in on (and use to run MULEs over where necessary!)

 How to fight MULEs in Death Stranding

 The most fun way to deal with MULEs in Death Stranding is to use their own cargo.
 If you want to go in cargo blazing, head to the menus and switch out a piece of equipment you’re carrying and swap it into your hand.
-Hold the necessary trigger, walk up to a MULE and start hammering Square to absolutely batter the life out of them with it.
-When they hit the deck the game will slow down time, which is where things get fun.
+Walk up to a MULE and start hammering them, so when they hit the deck the game will slow down time, which is where things get fun.
 In this small window you can actually pick up the cargo that the MULE you just battered dropped, giving you a fresh new briefcase to hit someone else with.
 This means you can create a long chain reaction of cargo chaos as you crack hordes of MULEs in the noggin with a large detachment of deliverable metals.
 If you get the rhythm right you can take out an entire MULE camp in Death Stranding in less than a minute.